Animal Use Protocol Submission And Review Process For Projects Associated With the FSU Film School, School of Theatre and Other Arts

 If last minute modifications to the production are necessary following approval, students are required to contact one of the LAR Veterinarians for approval prior to making any changes.
 The LAR Veterinarian will then report on the modification at the next ACUC meeting.

 On occasion projects request the use of animal tissue rather than live animals.
 These productions/projects also must be reviewed by the FSU Animal Care and Use Committee for reasons related both to public concern over source and health reasons related to the handling of animal parts.
 Individuals should follow the above instructions for protocol submission.
 Also, individuals should be aware that certain precautions are necessary when handling animal carcasses or tissue.
-Please review the FSU EH&S guidelines on this subject.
+Please review the Use of Animal By-Products form.